Non-Depository License Renewal

 Non-Depository license renewal season begins November 1.
 Please renew your license via the Nationwide Multistate Licensing System (NMLS) by December 1 to avoid a late fee.
 Failure to renew by December 31 may result in expiration of your license.

 Welcome to the website of the Georgia Department of Banking and Finance.
 Among other responsibilities, we regulate and examine:

 - Georgia state-chartered banks;

 - bank holding companies;

 Please be aware that we do not regulate all financial institutions doing business with Georgia consumers.
 Some institutions are regulated by the federal government or by another state regulatory agency.

-The DBF is accredited through the Conference of State Bank Supervisors (CSBS) and the National Association of State Credit Union Supervisors (NASCUS).
-Both of these accreditation programs provide an opportunity and a system for state regulatory agencies to identify opportunities for efficiencies as well as best practices from our state banking and credit union department colleagues across the country.
+The Department is accredited through the Conference of State Bank Supervisors (CSBS) and the National Association of State Credit Union Supervisors (NASCUS).
+Both of these accreditation programs provide an opportunity and a system to identify opportunities for efficiencies as well as best practices from our state banking and credit union department colleagues across the country.

 We greatly appreciate the strong, positive working relationship we have with all of our stakeholders in the financial industries in Georgia.